aartek/docker-rabbitmq-cluster/README.md

 # Building

-Once you clone the project locally use [captain](https://github.com/harbur/captain) to build the image or do with docker:
+Build the image with docker:

 ```
-docker build -t harbur/rabbitmq-cluster .
+docker build -t rabbitmq-cluster .
 ```

 # Running with docker-compose